gabimachado/cooktop-IoT/Guide.md

-#Induction Cooktop
-##How to create your own device
+#Induction Cooktop - How to create your own device